Write a Book Review

 Steps on How to be an Effective Book Reviewer

-- 1Examine the book in general.Check the title and analyze what it is trying to suggest.
+- 1Check the title and analyze what it is trying to suggest.
 It also pays reading the introduction or the preface part.
 In here, you would have a bit of an idea why the author chose to write about it, its purpose and a little more about the author.
-Having these as starters, you can have some ideas on how to begin the review.Advertisement
+Having these as starters, you can have some ideas on how to begin the review.Examine the book in general.Advertisement

-- 2Take notes.It is important that you take some notes while you are already reading the entire book.
+- 2It is important that you take some notes while you are already reading the entire book.
 Highlight interesting or intriguing ideas or statements included in the book.
 Quoting some passages that you come across is also a recommended thing to do.
-At first there are parts of the book that you might disagree with, but taking notes may tend to change how you feel and think about the book later on.Advertisement
+At first there are parts of the book that you might disagree with, but taking notes may tend to change how you feel and think about the book later on.Take notes.Advertisement

-- 7Recommendations.Lastly, present your recommendation.
-If you liked the book, state why and which part was the best for you.Advertisement
+- 7Lastly, present your recommendation.
+If you liked the book, state why and which part was the best for you.Recommendations.Advertisement

 Other Book Review Tips